davidlebs/Engin2213/Checkpoint 1/Circuit 1: Adder-Subtractor/README.md

 In 2's complement, whenver A4 and B4 both equal 0, and S4 equals 1, this means there is an overflow because 2 positive numbers can't ever add up to a negative number.
 The opposite is true as well, where if both A4 and B4 are equal to 1, and S4 is equal to 0, then there is an overflow.
 From this we are able to derive an equation of F = A'B'S + ABS' (A is A4, B is B4, and S is S4).
 Using this derivation, we can implement it into our circuit using a NOT, AND, and OR chips.
+This overflow logic of 2's complement works for both addition and subtraction because we are technically adding a negative number, not trully subtracting.
+As a result, it is still addition and the 2's complement overflow logic works.

 1000 - 1001 = 1111 (-8 - -7 = -1)
 <img width="1440" height="1920" alt="image" src="https://github.com/user-attachments/assets/87f84d20-3df8-4551-9af2-f9839f42b759" />